jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-So in this talk I will try to describe some interesting bits of Reason - especially things that are different from Javascript.
+So in this talk I will try to describe some interesting bits of the language - especially things that are different from Javascript.

-I'll also try to give you a feel for how it would be to be programming with this language, and finally leave you with a roadmap on how to learn it.
+I'll not be able to cover every single feature that makes it special, but I'll try to give a feel for how it would be to be programming with it.

+I'll also talk about how to approach learning this language, based on my past experience.

 Alright, now we can get started.